ricardopsantos/RJPS_MVPCleanRx/__Documents__/VisionBoxReport/README.md

 * Multi language support prepared  (see `E.Messages.swift` file)

-* Its easier to find the exam related files inside the project (that have a lot os architecture and helper files) by searching _cartrack_ on Xcode
+* Its easier to find the exam related files inside the project (that have a lot os architecture and helper files) by searching _VisionBox_ on Xcode
 ![Drag Racing](extra_1.png)